lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 14.** *O satisfy us.* That is everywhere and evermore the cry of humanity.
 And what a strange cry it is, when you think of it, brethren!
 Man is the offspring of God; the bearer of his image; he stands at the head of the terrestrial creation; on earth he is peerless; he possesses wondrous capacities of thought, and feeling, and action.
 The world, and all that is in it, has been formed in a complete and beautiful adaptation to his being.
 Nature seems to be ever calling to him with a thousand voices, to be glad and rejoice; and yet he is unsatisfied, discontented, miserable!
 This is a most strange thing—strange, that is, on any theory respecting man's character and condition, but that which is supplied by the Bible; and it is not only a testimony to the ruin of his nature, but also to the insufficiency of everything earthly to meet his cravings.— *Charles M. Merry,* 1864.

 **Verse 14.** *O satisfy us early with thy mercy; that we may rejoice and be glad all our days.* We pass now to this particular prayer, and those limbs that make up the body of it.
 They are many; as many as words in it: satisfy, and satisfy us, and do that early, and do that with that which is thine, and let that be mercy.
 So that first it is a prayer for fulness and satisfaction,— *satisfy:* and then it is a prayer not only of appropriation to ourselves, satisfy me, but of a charitable dilation and extension to others, satisfy *us,* all us, all thy servants, all thy church; and then thirdly it is a prayer of despatch and expedition, "Satisfy us *early; "* and after that, it is a prayer of evidence and manifestation, satisfy us with that which is, and which we may discern to be *thine;* and then lastly it is a prayer of limitation even upon God himself, that God will take no other way herein but the way of *"mercy."
-"Satisfy us early with thy mercy."*...There is a spiritual fulness in this life of which St. Hierome speaks, *Ebrietas felix, satietas salutaris,* A happy excess and a wholesome surfeit; *quoe quanto copiosius sumitur, majorem donat sobrietatem*, In which the more we eat, the more temperate we are, and the more we drink, the more sober.
+"Satisfy us early with thy mercy."*...
+There is a spiritual fulness in this life of which St. Hierome speaks, *Ebrietas felix, satietas salutaris,* A happy excess and a wholesome surfeit; *quoe quanto copiosius sumitur, majorem donat sobrietatem*, In which the more we eat, the more temperate we are, and the more we drink, the more sober.
 In which (as St. Bernard also expresses it in his mellifluence) *Mutua interminabili inexplicabili generatione, desiderium generat satietatem, et satietas parit desiderium,* By a mutual and reciprocal, by an undeterminable and inexpressible generation of one another, the desire of spiritual graces begets a satiety, and then this satiety begets a farther desire.
 This is a holy ambition, a sacred covetousness.
-Naphtali's blessing, *"O Naphtali, satisfied with favour, and full with the blessing of the Lord",* De 33:23; St. Stephen's blessing, *"Full of faith and of the Holy Ghost",* Ac 6:5; the blessed Virgin's blessing, *"Full of grace";* Dorcas' blessing, *"Full of good works and of alms deeds",* Ac 9:36; the blessing of him who is blessed above all, and who blesseth all, even Christ Jesus, *"Full of wisdom, full of the Holy Ghost, full of grace and truth".* Lu 2:40 4:1 Joh 1:14.... *"Satisfy us early with"* that which is thine, *"thy mercy; "* for there are mercies (in a fair extent and accommodation of the word, that is refreshing, eases, deliverances), that are not *his* mercies, nor his satisfactions...It is not his mercy, except we go by good ways to good ends; except our safety be established by alliance with his friends, except our peace may be had with the perfect continuance of our religion, there is no safety, there is no peace.
+Naphtali's blessing, *"O Naphtali, satisfied with favour, and full with the blessing of the Lord",* De 33:23; St. Stephen's blessing, *"Full of faith and of the Holy Ghost",* Ac 6:5; the blessed Virgin's blessing, *"Full of grace";* Dorcas' blessing, *"Full of good works and of alms deeds",* Ac 9:36; the blessing of him who is blessed above all, and who blesseth all, even Christ Jesus, *"Full of wisdom, full of the Holy Ghost, full of grace and truth".* Lu 2:40 4:1 Joh 1:14.... *"Satisfy us early with"* that which is thine, *"thy mercy; "* for there are mercies (in a fair extent and accommodation of the word, that is refreshing, eases, deliverances), that are not *his* mercies, nor his satisfactions...
+It is not his mercy, except we go by good ways to good ends; except our safety be established by alliance with his friends, except our peace may be had with the perfect continuance of our religion, there is no safety, there is no peace.
 But let me feel the effect of this prayer, as it is a prayer of manifestation, let me discern that that which is done upon me is done by the hand of God, and I care not what it be, I had rather have God's vinegar, than man's oil, God's wormwood, than man's manna, God's justice, than any man's mercy; for therefore did Gregory Nyssen call St. Basil in a holy sense, Ambidextrum, because he took everything that came by the right handle, and with the right hand, because he saw it come from God.
 Even afflictions are welcome when we see them to be his: though the way that he would choose, and the way that this prayer entreats, be only mercy, *"Satisfy us early with thy mercy."* — *John Donne.*

 **Verse 16.** *And thy glory unto their children.* That is to say, that our children may see the glorious fruit of this affliction in us, that so they may not be discouraged thereby to serve thee, but rather the more heartened, when they shall see what a glorious work thou hast wrought in and upon us by afflicting us.— *William Bradshaw.*